qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 with no time dependence can be solved in the full secular approximation, whereas a system with complicated time-dependence will need a more relaxed secular approximation.
 To adress this, FLiMESolve does have one additional input, relative to MESolve.
-This property is called "time_sense," for time sensitivity, which allows for the secular approximation used in the Lindblad equation to be relaxed.
+This property is the relative secular approximation, which allows for the secular approximation used in the Lindblad equation to be relaxed.
 This is in contrast to FMMESolve, which uses the most restrictive form of the secular approximation.
-The value of time sensitivity goes as
+The value of relative secular approximation goes as

 .. math::
     time sensitivity = (\omega_{1}-\omega_{2})/(S_{1}\S_{2})